pepopowitz/your-first-react-app-exercises/exercise-6/README.md

 # Exercise 6
 ## render() Results

+The `render()` method of a React component can return any of 6 kinds of objects.
+This exercise will introduce you to the 5 most frequently returned kinds of objects.

 &#128073; Start the app for Exercise 6

 In a console window, pointed at the root of this project, run `npm run start-exercise-6`.